NassimRahimi/agent-failure-recovery/README.md

 pip install -r requirements.txt
 ```

 No API key is required.
-The demo uses a deterministic local agent simulation so it can run safely in CI.
+The demo uses a deterministic local agent simulation, so it runs safely in CI.

 ## Run the recovery workflow